 We regard BCV's profitability as strong relative to that of its regional peers in Switzerland and in other European countries.
 In our view, this provides BCV with a substantial cushion against losses potentially arising from adverse developments in its real-estate and/or trade finance books.
-Over the past three years, BCV realised a preprovision income (PPI)-to-risk-weighted assets (RWA) ratio of 1.90% on average (2012: 1.87%).
+Over the past three years, BCV realised a preprovision income (PPI)-to-risk-weighted assets (RWA) ratio of 1.96% on average.
 This ratio has improved considerably, due to BCV's successful measures to improve its commercial performance and reduce its risk profile.

-The bank's H1 2013 result was again driven by solid commission as well as trading income generation.
-Net interest income, however, started to decline as a result of BCV's decision to slow down mortgage-loan growth during the past 18-24 months.
-The negative re-pricing effect from persistent low interest-rates could thus no longer be offset by volume growth.
-Good cost management further contributed to BCV's efficiency indicators remaining at prior year levels and thus in-line with those of its domestic peers.
-Finally, new provisions for credit risk of CHF7 million (annualized 8 bps of risk-weighted assets) remained at a very low level, indicating a solid asset quality development.
+The bank's 2013 result was again driven by solid commission as well as trading income generation.
+Net interest income, however, suffered from persistent low interest-rates and reduced trade finance activities.
+Good cost management further contributed to BCV's efficiency indicators only slightly deteriorating from prior year levels and thus remain in-line with those of its domestic peers.
+Finally, new provisions for credit risk of CHF19 million (12 bps of risk-weighted assets; 2012: 7 bps) remained at a very low level, indicating an unchanged solid asset quality development.

-Furthermore, the volume of assets under management continued to increase, and amounted to CHF84.4 billion as of end-June 2013, up CHF2.7 billion versus FY 2012.
-Net new money growth was positive at CHF540 million as at end-June 2013, characterized by offshore outflows being offset by strong onshore inflows from Swiss private and corporate customers.
-This represents an annualised 1.3% growth rate, still below the average of the larger pure-play Swiss private banks yet in-line with its regional private banking peers.
+Furthermore, the volume of assets under management continued to increase, and amounted to CHF83.9 billion as of year-end 2013, up CHF4.8 billion versus FY 2012.
+Net new money growth was positive at CHF1.6 billion as at year-end 2013, characterized by offshore outflows being offset by strong onshore inflows from Swiss private and corporate customers.
+This represents an annualised 2.0% growth rate, below the average of the larger pure-play Swiss private banks yet mostly in-line with other regional and cantonal banks in Switzerland.

-In our opinion, BCV's profitability metrics may suffer in an environment of (1) persistent low interest rates exerting pressure on the bank's operating revenue base due to the re-pricing of assets at lower rates; and/or (2) higher risk costs caused by a less benign credit environment marked by a potential gradual erosion in the bank's asset quality.
+In our opinion, BCV's profitability metrics may suffer in an environment of (1) continued intense competition; (2) persistent low interest rates exerting pressure on the bank's operating revenue base; and (3) higher risk costs caused by a less benign credit environment marked by a potential gradual erosion in the bank's asset quality.